NBA Rumors: Indiana Pacers’ Victor Oladipo Consdering Playing In NBA Restart Despite Earlier Opt Out

-The Indiana Pacers may be getting some help from a seemingly unlikely place as the team prepares to join 21 others in Orlando, Florida to resume the NBA season later this month.
+The Indiana Pacers may be getting some help from a seemingly unlikely place as the team prepares, along with 21 others, to participate in the resumption of the NBA season in Orlando, Florida later this month.
 Indy’s two-time All-Star Victor Oladipo, who earlier this month indicated that he would opt out of participating due to his previously injured knee, told reporters on a Wednesday conference call that there remains a possibility he could play.

 As relayed by The Indianapolis Star‘s J. Michael, the 28-year-old combo guard said that re-joining his Pacers teammates in their preparation for the league’s July 30 restart allowed him to better assess his body and his ability to perform.
 In doing so, he determined that that he couldn’t rule out a return to the hardwood this season.